yashpatel1999/Python-Test/BioMock3Ans.md

 **64.** a.
 9:3:3:1
 **65.** a.
 All males will be color-blind, and all females will be normal.
 **66.** e.
 Blood type A, B, AB, or O
+**67.** d.
+The quaternary structure of a protein involves the interaction between multiple folded polypeptide chains.

+**68.** b.
+An α-helix is a coil, while a β-pleated sheet forms a zigzag pattern.

+**69.** c.
+Hydrogen bonds help stabilize the tertiary structure by holding different parts of the protein together.

+**70.** d.
+The two strands of DNA are oriented in opposite directions, with one running 5’ to 3’ and the other running 3’ to 5’.

+**71.** a.
+RNA contains ribose, while DNA contains deoxyribose.

+**72.** a.
+Ester bond